United Christian Broadcasters: UCB UK history

 In 1986, UCB's founder Ian Mackie was inspired during prayer to provide a national Christian radio station.
 Operating out of a volunteer's spare bedroom, everything UCB owned was borrowed.
-In 1987, UCB did its initial broadcasts via Manx Radio in the Isle of Man, but this had limited geographical reach and only aired from 10pm until 2am.
+In 1987, UCB did its initial broadcasts via Manx Radio in the Isle of Man, but this had limited geographical reach and only aired from 10p.m. until 2a.m.
 However, it did allow the station to bypass some of the UK's broadcasting laws and commence transmission earlier in the company's lifetime than would have otherwise been possible.

 In 1991, a UCB member met Bob Gass, who began to write devotionals for them.
 A year later, he started sending copies of them to his friends and supporters in the United States, where he had lived since he was eighteen years old.
 Gass offered UCB his devotional readings to encourage Christians to support UCB.

 With no access to national AM or FM frequencies, UCB Europe was granted a licence to commence satellite broadcasting.
 UCB Europe became the group's flagship station, and in April 1993, UCB Europe was first broadcast to the UK via the Astra satellite.

 In 1994, the first edition of the UCB Word For Today, written by Bob and Debby Gass, was published, and 3,500 copies were distributed for free.

 In January 1995 the group launched UCB's telephone Listening Line, a service to support and pray for listeners of the radio broadcasts, along with readers of the UCB Word For Today.
 A small team began work covering the phone lines for six hours on weekdays.
 In 1998, UCB began working with other Christian ministries to staff Listening Line.

 From January 2003, UCB Listening Line became UCB Prayerline, operating from UCB headquarters in Stoke-on-Trent.

 In August 2003, Word 4U 2Day (now Word For You) was launched, adapted from the UCB Word For Today and designed for young adults.

 In 2006, UCB Radio began broadcasting on regional DAB radio in the London area and four other areas of the UK.

 In 2007, UCB began a formal alliance with OneHope, distributing Bible literature to children and youth in the UK.

 By 2009, UCB UK (now UCB 1) began broadcasting nationally on DAB radio.

 In 2014, UCB began joint broadcasts on the Freeview TV channel of TBN UK, and launched the UCB Player app, which provides videos, podcasts and devotional content.

 In 2016 a second radio station, UCB 2, was launched on DAB radio.

 In 2019, UCB was distributing UCB Word For Today to over 400,000 readers in print and across digital platforms each quarter.
 Gass died in 2019, but left several volumes of content for the service to continue distribution after his death.